melisakman/Helianthus/README.md

 First I constructed databases for HA412, XRQ genomes and the set of markers on the combined scaffold map markers of Hulke et al., 2015.
 This is done with the script: blast_databases.sh

+This seems to be a likely way I will be taking from now on for mapping candidate genes.